-\ At December 31, 2005, 923,000 common shares were registered and available for issuance under provisions of the Employee Investment Plan and the Dividend Reinvestment and Stock Purchase Plan.
-In addition, 1.8 million common shares are registered for issuance upon the exercise of options granted or to be granted under the Stock Incentive Plan (see Note 9).
-During 2005, approximately 1 million shares were issued in at-the-market offerings through the Equity Shelf Program with gross proceeds of \$25.9 million, agent commissions of \$258,000, and net proceeds of \$25.6 million.
+^{} At December 31, 2006, 1.3 million common shares were registered and available for issuance under provisions of the Employee Investment Plan and the Dividend Reinvestment and Stock Purchase Plan.
+In addition, 1 million common shares are registered for issuance upon the exercise of options granted under the Stock Incentive Plan (see Note 10).
+During 2006, approximately 947,000 shares were issued in at-the-market offerings through the Equity Shelf Program with gross proceeds of \$28.3 million, agent commissions of \$283,000, and net proceeds of \$28 million.